SainadhAmul/SainadhAmul/README.md

 # Hi there, I'm Sainadh Thikkireddi 👋

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sainadhthikkireddi&label=Profile%20views&color=0e75b6&style=flat" alt="sainadhthikkireddi" /> </p>
-~If AI is a superpower, those who can weild it well are superheros.
-I aspire to be one the best! :muscle:
+~If AI is a superpower :muscle:
+I'm fascinated by the untapped power of AI.
+My work focuses on unlocking that potential, pushing the boundaries of what this technology can achieve.

 </br>
 </br>